Ghaliensita/Ghaliensita/README.md

 # Hi there 👋

 My name is Stephany, I'm a little bit of a lot things...
-Graphic design, digital animator, visual producer, tattooer, content creator, and more.
+Tattooer, graphic design, digital animator, visual producer, content creator, and more.

 ### Skills